tacticalretard0/gettr-spammr/README.md

 It mostly uses my own API but some of it requires [gogettr](https://github.com/stanfordio/gogettr)

 ## How to add an account
-1. Put a file in the `tokens/` directory, name the file `token_username.txt`, where username is the username of the account you want to add
+1. Put a file in the `tokens/` directory, name the file `token_username.txt`, where `username` is the username of the account you want to add, and `token` is just the word token

 1. Put the account's token in the file you created